jboss-developer/jboss-eap-quickstarts/hibernate-search/README.md

     * [Add an Application User](../README.md#add-an-application-user)

- * This quickstart requires the PostgreSQL database.
-Instructions to install an configure PostgreSQL can be found here: [Install and Configure the PostgreSQL Database](../README.md#install-and-configure-the-postgresql-database)
+ * This quickstart requires the MySQL database.
+Instructions to install an configure MySQL can be found here: [Install and Configure the MySQL Database](../README.md#install-and-configure-the-mysql-database)

- * This quickstart uses Byteman to help demonstrate crash recovery.
-Instructions to install and configure Byteman can be found here: [Install and Configure Byteman](../README.md#install-and-configure-byteman)

 Start JBoss Enterprise Application Platform 6 or JBoss AS 7
 -------------------------

-Contributor: Does this quickstart require one or more running servers?
-If so, you must show how to start the server.
-If you start the server in one of the following 3 ways, you can simply copy the instructions in the README file located in the root folder of the quickstart directory:

  * Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Web Profile